JayanthGavvala/GradReady/README.md

 If it helps even one other student walk into an interview feeling more prepared than they would have otherwise, that is enough for me.

-Good luck with your applications.
-You have got this. 🚀